Coaching

 The CBS Small Group Curriculum is designed to help students create a community of trusted relationships.
 This will take place in groups of four-five students who will commit to studying the following topics (guidebook provided):

-Students are placed into small group communities when enrolling in MSSF 3313 Spiritual Formation 3 (year three of a four-year degree program).
-The group continues to meet for an additional semester, continuing as part of MSSF 4314 Spiritual Formation 4.
+Students are placed into small group communities when enrolling in Spiritual Formation Intermediate (MSSF 3313 – year three of a four-year degree program).
+The group continues to meet for an additional semester, continuing as part of Spiritual Formation Advanced (MSSF 4314).